slash071/atlas/src/chapter_01/sub/beyond_original.md

 print ("Goodbye Python !\n")
 ```

-The preview changes to highlight based on the python's syntax.
-Also, a lot of
-languages are supported, not just python.
+The preview highlights code using Python's syntax by default.
+Also, many languages are supported, not just Python.